Admission Standards and Academic Policies

 - Completion of the UCF minimum two term academic suspension period.

-- UCF grade point deficiency of fewer than 15 points.
+- A UCF grade point deficiency of fewer than 15 points.

-- Major and College of Business Administration grade point deficiency of less than or equal to 6 points.
-The grade point deficiency is defined as the number of credit hours earned with a B grade that is required to raise the grade point average to a 2.0.
+- The grade point deficiency is defined as the number of credit hours earned with a B grade that is required to raise the grade point average to a given GPA as defined by the most recent Catalog requirements.

 - Completion of an AA degree from a Florida Public Institution if the General Education and Gordon Rule were not previously met at UCF.